 There’s a myth out there that not having a period is bad because women’s uteruses need to be cleaned out.
 But a uterus is not like a mouth—it can take care of itself under most circumstances, and it definitely does not like minty disinfectants.

 If you’re using a method that stops your periods, how can you know for sure that you’re not pregnant?
-If you’re using a Mirena or Implanon, the chances of pregnancy are extremely low (about 1 in 1,000).
-There are simple ways your doctor can show you to make sure the method is working properly, so check with her if you’re worried.
-Peace of mind is important, so as you get used to a new birth control method, you can always take a pregnancy test or chat with your doctor.
+If you’re using an IUD or implant, the chances of pregnancy are extremely low (about 1 in 1,000).
+There are simple ways your health care provider can show you to make sure the method is working properly, so check with her if you’re worried.
+Peace of mind is important, so as you get used to a new birth control method, you can always take a pregnancy test or chat with your provider.

 So to recap, using a method that lightens or stops your period is okay because: